 Which is why being organised is essential.
 So, here are some garage storage solutions to help you take your garage from a cluttered mess to the pinnacle of tidiness.

 1. Build a holds-everything garage storage wall

 Get everything up off the floor with floor-to-ceiling shelving.
-Open storage systems (using moveable brackets on fixed runners) can store everything you need, and maximise every last inch of space.
+Open garage storage systems (using moveable brackets on fixed runners) can store everything you need, and maximise every last inch of space.

 Elfa's customisable shelving systems include different types of storage for hanging, stacking and hiding things away.
 They also offer a pegboard style wall panel to hold all manner of objects.
 Elfa storage systems can be designed to specification so prices will vary, but a similar array to the one seen below would cost in the region of £650.

 2. Line the walls with tool racks

 We've all seen the Chaplin-esque comedy sketches of people stepping on rakes, and leaving long handled tools like brooms lying around will invite this kind of continuous tripping hazard.
-So get tools up off the floor with a tool rack.
+So get tools up off the floor with a garden storage rack.
 You can also find smaller versions for screwdrivers, hammers and chisels to save you from rummaging in drawers of sharp tools.

 The Store 'n Slide 5-Section from the Container Store has the added advantage or sliding so it can be fitted in a narrow cupboard or cramped utility and slide out when access is needed.
 It costs £14.93.